 Roughly challenge levels for encounters should be low level (Cr 3 or less) near your home base and climb to higher levels (CR 7 to 8) further away.
 In a multi-level dungeon the CR range is the same as the hex in the upper floors but may climb to higher CR for dungeon levels further down.

 Players are expected to gauge the challenge level they are willing to face and it helps if you provide clues as to how dangerous any location is.
+Lots of foreshadowing.

 Impact of 8th Level Character Limit